 Rays manager Joe Maddon was asked a few different times to comment on Valentine's accusations, but avoided it by specifically praising Boston's players.

 "I covered everything I wanted to cover on that last night," Maddon said.
 "The thing I want to cover today is how much respect I have for the Red Sox players.
 I've been doing this for seven, eight years in the American League East and I have a strong feeling for the professionalism of the Red Sox players during that time -- guys like (David) Ortiz and (Dustin) Pedroia and (Kevin) Youkilis and (Josh) Beckett, who's pitching tonight.
-My respect goes out to them.

 "As we move this thing forward, I think we have that kind of respect with this group here.
 These players have come here to play baseball.
 We come here to play hard every night," Maddon added.
 "We've come to think about it as the ‘Rays way' of doing things."